 Federal agencies are mandated to purchase alternative fuel vehicles, increase consumption of alternative fuels, and reduce petroleum consumption.
 Available plug-in electric vehicles (PEVs) provide an attractive option in the selection of alternative fuel vehicles.
 PEVs, which consist of both battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs), have significant advantages over internal combustion engine (ICE) vehicles in terms of energy efficiency, reduced petroleum consumption, and reduced production of greenhouse gas (GHG) emissions, and they provide performance benefits with quieter, smoother operation.
-This study intended to evaluate the extent to which the Department of Health and Human Services, Assistant Secretary for Preparedness and Response (ASPR) could convert part or all of their fleet of vehicles from petroleum-fueled vehicles to PEVs.
+This study intended to evaluate the extent to which the United States Coast Guard Headquarters (USCG HQ) could convert part or all of their fleet of vehicles from petroleum-fueled vehicles to PEVs.

-It is likely that more fuel efficient ICE vehicles, including hybrid electric vehicles, exist that may provide improvements for the current fleet; however, this study's focus is on replacing ICE vehicles with suitable PEVs.
+It is likely that more fuel-efficient ICE vehicles, including hybrid electric vehicles, exist that may provide improvements for the current fleet; however, this study's focus is on replacing ICE vehicles with suitable PEVs.

 BEVs provide the greatest benefit when it comes to fuel and emissions savings because all motive power is provided by the energy stored in the onboard battery pack.
 These vehicles use no petroleum and emit no pollutants at their point of use.
 PHEVs provide similar savings when their battery provides the motive power, but they also have the ability to extend their operating range with an onboard ICE.
 Because a PHEV can meet all transportation range needs, the adoption of a PHEV will be dependent on its ability to meet other transportation needs such as cargo or passenger carrying.
-Operation of PHEVs in battery-only mode can be increased with opportunity charging at available charging stations; it should be noted, however, that not all PHEVs have a mode in which the battery provides all motive power at all speeds.
-This study focuses on the mission requirements of the vehicle fleet, with the objective of identifying vehicles that may be replaced with PEVs; emphasis is on BEVs that provide the maximum benefit.
+Operation of PHEVs in battery-only mode can be increased with opportunity charging at available charging stations.
+It should be noted, however, that not all PHEVs have a mode in which the battery provides all motive power at all speeds.
+This study focuses on the mission requirements of a fleet of vehicles with the objective to identify vehicles that may be replaced with PEVs, with emphasis on BEVs that provide maximum benefit.